Morality: Moral cognition

 Regarding the issues of morality in video games, some scholars believe that because players appear in video games as actors, they maintain a distance between their sense of self and the role of the game in terms of imagination.
 Therefore, the decision-making and moral behavior of players in the game are not representing player's Moral dogma.

 It has been recently found that moral judgment consists in concurrent evaluations of three different components that align with precepts from three dominant moral theories (virtue ethics, deontology, and consequentialism): the character of a person (Agent-component, A); their actions (Deed-component, D); and the consequences brought about in the situation (Consequences-component, C).
 This, implies that various inputs of the situation a person encounters affect moral cognition.

+Jonathan Haidt distinguishes between two types of moral cognition: moral intuition and moral reasoning.
+Moral intuition involves the fast, automatic, and affective processes that result in an evaluative feeling of good-bad or like-dislike, without awareness of going through any steps.
+Conversely, moral reasoning does involve conscious mental activity to reach a moral judgment.
+Moral reasoning is controlled and less affective than moral intuition.
+When making moral judgments, humans perform moral reasoning to support their initial intuitive feeling.
+However, there are three ways humans can override their immediate intuitive response.
+The first way is conscious verbal reasoning (for example, examining costs and benefits).
+The second way is reframing a situation to see a new perspective or consequence, which triggers a different intuition.
+Finally, one can talk to other people which illuminates new arguments.
+In fact, interacting with other people is the cause of most moral change.

 Neuroscience

 The brain areas that are consistently involved when humans reason about moral issues have been investigated by multiple quantitative large-scale meta-analyses of the brain activity changes reported in the moral neuroscience literature.
 The neural network underlying moral decisions overlaps with the network pertaining to representing others' intentions (i.e., theory of mind) and the network pertaining to representing others' (vicariously experienced) emotional states (i.e., empathy).
 This supports the notion that moral reasoning is related to both seeing things from other persons' points of view and to grasping others' feelings.
 These results provide evidence that the neural network underlying moral decisions is probably domain-global (i.e., there might be no such things as a "moral module" in the human brain) and might be dissociable into cognitive and affective sub-systems.

+Cognitive neuroscientist Jean Decety thinks that the ability to recognize and vicariously experience what another individual is undergoing was a key step forward in the evolution of social behavior, and ultimately, morality.
+The inability to feel empathy is one of the defining characteristics of psychopathy, and this would appear to lend support to Decety's view.
+Recently, drawing on empirical research in evolutionary theory, developmental psychology, social neuroscience, and psychopathy, Jean Decety argued that empathy and morality are neither systematically opposed to one another, nor inevitably complementary.